Dowdall claims Hutch told him he and alleged Dublin criminal shot David Byrne

 “He was in a panic.
 He wasn’t like any other time I seen him,” Mr Dowdall added.

-Mr Dowdall said he was asked to contact dissident republicans in Northern Ireland to help resolve the feud with the Kinahans, but he had said it would be a “waste of time”.
+Mr Dowdall said he was asked to contact dissident republicans in Northern Ireland to help resolve the feud with the Kinahans, but he told him it would be a “waste of time”.

+Sean Gillan, senior counsel for the prosecution, asked if Hutch said he shot Mr Byrne.

-Mr Dowdall also said that Mr Hutch was “very agitated” when he met him in the days after the murder.
+Mr Dowdall also said that Hutch was “very agitated” when he met him at the park.

 “He was not himself and he seemed to genuinely knew that shit was hitting the fan,” Mr Dowdall told the court.